brendonky18/377-lab-buffer-caching/README.md

 Make sure to take a screen shot of the results after each test, you will submit these on Gradescope.

 This repo includes a Makefile that allows you to locally compile and run all the sample code listed in this tutorial.
 You can compile them by running `make`.
 Feel free to modify the source files yourself, after making changes you can run `make` again to build new binaries from your modified files.
 You can also use `make clean` to remove all the built files, this command is usually used when something went wrong during the compilation so that you can start fresh.

+To execute the benchmarks, launch xv6 by running `make qemu-nox`, then once it has finished compiling and the emulator is up run the command `./benchmark`, you can optionally specify a file as an argumnet `./benchmark <file>`.
+If no file is specified, it will default to running the benchmarks on the file `read_file`.